MattKleinsmith/dockerfiles/fastai/README.md

 - Once you sort out a mess of dependencies, you'll never have to go through that mess again, because you've documented it in a Dockerfile.
 - Also, no one else has to go through that mess, because you can send them the Dockerfile.
-- If you make a mistake while sorting out a mess of dependencies, you can just delete the container and start from a fresh one; as opposed to trying to undo it on your host machine (I've had to reinstall Ubuntu before).
+- If you make a mistake while sorting out a mess of dependencies, you can just delete the container and start from a fresh one; as opposed to trying to undo it on your host machine.
+One time before I used Docker, things got so messed up on my host machine that I had to reinstall my operating system.

 ## Assumptions